datadotworld/excel-add-in/README.md

 #### Testing against Desktop Office for OSX

-1. Open `https://localhost:3000` in Safari browser and accept the self-signed cert
+1. Open `https://localhost:3000`, and `https://localhost:3001` in Safari and accept the self-signed certificates
 1. Close Excel if it is open
 1. Open a terminal and from the root of this repo, run `cp ./excel-add-in.xml ~/Library/Containers/com.microsoft.Excel/Data/Documents/wef/`
 1. Open a spreadsheet in Excel